RicardAparicio/CryptoDemo/README.md

 - Store → Single source of truth, where the **State** is stored.
 If you realise we already have this piece in our architecture, the **ViewModel**.
 - Action → Is the only way to change the **State,** an object describing what happened.
-- Reducer → The implementation on how the state is transformed by **Actions**
+- Reducer → The implementation of how the state is transformed by **Actions**

 As you can see, I’m using **Action** and **Reducer** concepts which will be a key piece of our **UDF** pattern, there is no need to create an extra **Store** object, **ViewModel** will take care of that by default without carrying it with more responsibilities.

-Reducer class will be open to recieve new **Actions** and scales quite well always in the same way without break any current implementation, full-filling **O**pen-Closed principle of SOLID.
+Reducer class will be open to recieve new **Actions** and scales quite well always in the same way without break the current implementation, full-filling **O**pen-Closed principle of SOLID.

 ### Compose UI.

 What to say!
 A new huge paradigm, a really nice declarative way to define the UI in pure kotlin and really good in a matter of reusability.

-Still in discovering mode, I think most of us find ourselves here.
+I'm still in discovering mode, I think most of us find ourselves here.
 Personally I only developed a full production app in Compose and another one really small, so I still have a long way to go 🚀.

-Back to the technically speaking, this part simply renders what the `UiState` of ViewModel has, and notifies the ViewModel through callbacks user interaction and view changes.
+Back to the technically speaking, this part simply renders what the `UiState` of ViewModel has, and notifies the ViewModel the user interaction through callbacks and view changes.
 Doing like this the UI has no more responsibilities, the fewer things the better.

 > Since `UiState` are pure [data classes](https://kotlinlang.org/docs/data-classes.html), an may have more inside, I considere OK to call in the following way (e.g.) → `uiState.coinSummary.allTimeHighPrice` without worrying about the [Law Of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), I insist, only in case of pure data classes without any logic associated.
 >

 ![image](https://user-images.githubusercontent.com/12541369/155104232-b7371775-cbcb-4f98-882e-6b4c77b9747e.png)